rogurr/patina-qemu/docs/Rust_Integration.md

 binary was extracted and the firmware device linking process places the Patina DXE Core .efi binary into a firmware volume inside the final FD file.

-To replce the DXE Core .efi file with a new user built binary, both the platform [QemuQ35Pkg.fdf](https://github.com/OpenDevicePartnership/patina-qemu/blob/main/Platforms/QemuQ35Pkg/QemuQ35Pkg.fdf) and [QemuSbsaPkg.fdf](https://github.com/OpenDevicePartnership/patina-qemu/blob/main/Platforms/QemuSbsaPkg/QemuSbsaPkg.fdf) files in this repository have a `[FV.RUST_DXE_CORE]` firmware volume definition section that contains a single driver,
+To replace the DXE Core .efi file with a new user built binary, both the platform [QemuQ35Pkg.fdf](https://github.com/OpenDevicePartnership/patina-qemu/blob/main/Platforms/QemuQ35Pkg/QemuQ35Pkg.fdf) and [QemuSbsaPkg.fdf](https://github.com/OpenDevicePartnership/patina-qemu/blob/main/Platforms/QemuSbsaPkg/QemuSbsaPkg.fdf) files in this repository have a `[FV.RUST_DXE_CORE]` firmware volume definition section that contains a single driver,